 Check back to see our time at the Borough Market and the British Museum.

-If you missed the first entry of this trip report, you can find it here.
+If you missed the first entry of this trip report, you can find it here, and the here is the next day with a report on the Borough Market.

 This post may contain affiliate links.
 Meaning, that if you make a purchase through my links, I will earn a small commission at no additional cost to you.
 Thank you for your support of this site.

-6 thoughts on “Trip Report: Walking Along River Thames
+2 thoughts on “Trip Report: Walking Along River Thames”